jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 The functionality of Ansible is realized through the use of "playbooks".
 Each playbook is a [YAML](https://en.wikipedia.org/wiki/YAML) file which describes a set of actions.
-Since playbooks can effectively call other playbooks like they are functions, I divided up the installation process among multiple playbooks, with one main playbook that calls the other playbooks.
+Since playbooks can effectively call other playbooks like functions, I split the installation process among multiple playbooks, with one main file that calls the rest.

 Within a playbook is a series of "plays", which are sets of instructions executed with some environmental state.
-This state can include a list of machines on which the instructions are executed, variables, source files, etc.
+This state can include a list of machines (on which the instructions are executed), variables, source files, etc.

 Plays are further divided into "tasks", which are the individual instructions themselves.
 In general, tasks utilize "modules" to actually define the job they